 Copywriting is writing a persuasive or informative script (or Text) that subtly sells your Offer, services, and products to your target market.
 Think of it as a mini-sales presentation transcribed into words and doing the selling on your behalf.

-Here are three Tips for good copywriting.
+Here is the framework for good copywriting.

-The seven elements of copywriting framework
+The seven elements of the copywriting framework

 - Use a Storytelling strategy to position your point of difference.